 1. Order prints from your photographer!

-If your photographer offers print ordering, whether on his/her website or via personal request, use them!
+If your photographer offers print ordering, whether on their website or via personal request, use them!
 They already have the high resolution digital files, the expertise for cropping and paper type, and the knowledge to ensure your prints will be perfect!
 After a few simple clicks on their website’s print order option, you will have all of the images you’d like without ever having to take your USB drive to a storefront, or taking the time to upload your photos to an online store!
 This is the most efficient option and keeps your beautiful photos in the hands of an expert!

 2. Make prints locally, at a print shop!